Tunisian leader names new PM with little experience at crisis moment | Politics

 CRISIS Much of the political elite, including most parties in the suspended parliament and the powerful UGTT labour union, have said they oppose Saied's power grab and major Western donors have urged him to restore normal constitutional order.

 "The key is the possibility of IMF support," said Viktor Szabo, an emerging markets portfolio manager at ABRDN in London.
-The new government will have to move very quickly to seek financial support for the budget and debt repayments after Saied's power grab in July put talks with the International Monetary Fund on hold.
+The new government urgently needs financial support for the budget and debt repayments after Saied's changes put talks with the International Monetary Fund on hold.

 "It is a positive sign that a woman will lead the government.
 I hope she will immediately start saving the country from the spectre of bankruptcy.
 She should quickly look at the problems of Tunisians," said Amin Ben Salem, a banker in Tunis.
 There was no immediate reaction from the labour union or political parties to Bouden's appointment.
-However, major parties in the parliament may challenge the legality of her appointment and that of any new government or the policies it tries to enact without consent of the suspended chamber.
+However, parliament members may challenge the legality of any government appointed without consent of the suspended chamber.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)